pcroland/deew/README.md

 ![img](https://i.kek.sh/6RSDNILEvbb.gif)

 # Description
-This wrapper handles Dolby's XML input fuckery in the background,\
-giving you a proper CLI interface.
-The wrapper converts the input\
-files to rf64 which DEE can understand.
-An XML file will be generated\
-for each input file based on the settings.
-The tool utilizes thread\
-pooling for batch encoding (all threads-1 by default).
-Supports WSL\
-path conversion for the Win version of DEE. (see `config.toml`)
+This wrapper handles Dolby's XML input fuckery in the background, giving you a proper CLI interface.
+The wrapper converts the input files to rf64 which DEE can understand.
+An XML file will be generated for each input file based on the settings.
+The tool utilizes thread pooling for batch encoding (all threads-1 by default).
+Supports WSL path conversion for the Win version of DEE. (see `config.toml`)

+# Requirements
+- ffmpeg
+- ffprobe
+- Dolby Encoding Engine

 # Installation
 ```sh